zahaibalig/huldra/DEVELOPMENT-GUIDELINES.md

 ### Code Syntax, Logging, and Requirements

-- We will start using [lint](https://en.wikipedia.org/wiki/Lint_(software)) for syntax and style checks on our codebase very soon
+- We will start using [lint](<https://en.wikipedia.org/wiki/Lint_(software)>) for syntax and style checks on our codebase very soon
+- This project uses eslint as linter and prettier as a formatting tool and husky pre-commit hook
+- Use double quotes for strings, specially if the string contains quotes inside.
+- Run `npm lint` or `npm lint:fix` to lint the codebase with eslint.
+- Run `npm format` to format the code according to the defined style of the project
+- All changed code will be linted and formatted automatically before commit.
+- Unix line ending (LF) is preferable.
 - All try-catch blocks should have accompanying log messages indicating the values assigned to critical variables, as well as exception messages (if any)
 - Document your code as well as possible, including inline comments as well as updates to existing documents if any
 - Never commit code containing hardcoded credentials or confidential information to a remote branch
 <!---
 - Use the Huldra uniform logging framework as frequently as appropriate for your code
 - Update requirements and guideline documents whenever your code introduces new dependencies -->

 ### Issue Tracking

 - We use the [Huldra Project Board](https://github.com/orgs/simulamet-host/projects/4/views/1) for issue tracking
 - You can find the list of all labels [here](https://github.com/simulamet/host/huldra-internal/labels)
 - We use [milestones](https://github.com/simulamet-host/huldra-internal/milestones) to associate all our issues with planned releases or completion dates

 ### Commits